KyGost/Kopple/documentation/filters.md

 A filter is used to determine the target audience.
 The user can use the client to create a filter and assign users whom are the intended audience.
 ### Implementation by default
-User can select users from follows.json
+User can select users from [follows](follows.md).
 ### Potential implementation
-Scan user trees to find who is following user
+Scan user trees to find who is following user, use this for selection list.

+This filter can then be scanned by the other user's client to determine
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Mzc0MDU2NzYsLTg4NzkzNTA1M119
+eyJoaXN0b3J5IjpbMTE2MzAzNzMyNCwtODg3OTM1MDUzXX0=
 -->